What is Embedded Analytics?

 Modern embedded analytics software lets users connect seamlessly to many different data sources and then combine these data in one place for comprehensive analysis.
 Data sources may include Azure Synapse, Google BigQuery, Box, Sharepoint, Google Drive, One Drive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.

-Some embedded analytics vendors also offer a feature called “in-memory data source”, which lets users directly connect to a data source that the software doesn’t support out of the box.
+Some embedded analytics platforms also offer a feature called “in-memory data source”, which lets users directly connect to a data source that the software doesn’t support out of the box.

 What are Embedded Analytics Statistical Functions?